K7MDL2/IC-705-BLE-Serial-Example/README.md

 Disclaimer: this is a work in progress!

+Latest summary: As of Aug 22 - Core3 now works with IO and BLE.
+Core2 does both BLE and BT Classic, IO works also.
+Core Basic is BT Classic.
+So all generations are operational now.
+For BLE I still have to cut over the TX side to use the main polling functions but PTT and Freq are working now with hard coded CIV writes.
+SD card config is only used for BT Classic BT address today.
+BLE is now using a tool generated UUID.

-Latest summary: As of Aug 21 - For the 4IN8OUT module to work on i2c on the CoreS3, it requires &Wire1, vs. &Wire used for the older models.
+For the 4IN8OUT module to work on i2c on the CoreS3, it requires &Wire1, vs. &Wire used for the older models.
 The SDA and SCL pins (12 & 11) seem to be ignored, can swap them no impact.
 This was spotted in their CoreS3 example motor encoder driver.
 Below is how it looks for Core3 now.

       while (!module.begin(&Wire1, 12, 11, MODULE_4IN8OUT_ADDR)) ...